-Performance management is traditionally seen as management's systematic application of processes aimed at fully utilizing human resources and it carries somewhat negative connotation when considered from the performer's perspective (Buchner, 2007).
+Nonetheless, performance management is traditionally seen as management's systematic application of processes aimed at fully utilizing human resources and it carries somewhat negative connotation when considered from the performer's perspective (Buchner 2007).
 Hence, factors causing effectiveness can be different in the eyes of management and employees.
-Due to the conflicting results of performance management benefits, organizations should pay more attention to the internal effects (Martinez and Kennerley, 2006).
+Due to the conflicting results of performance management benefits, organizations should pay more attention to the internal effects (Martinez and Kennerley 2006).
 In the other words, it is important to consider how employees react to performance management system.
 One factor that may affect employees' perceived performance management effectiveness is their attitude towards performance evaluation.
-In review of performance evaluation studies, Levy and Williams (2004) stated that appraisal reaction was important: employees were more likely to ignore information they received from their performance evaluation when they perceived that the performance evaluation system is not fair and source of those information were not credible.
-Since performance evaluation is a source of input for performance management process (DeNisi and Pritchard, 2006), attitudes toward performance evaluation tend to affect attitudes towards performance management effectiveness.
-In addition, performance evaluation is one major elements of performance management that directly have consequences on employees in many ways including their advancement and rewards.
-In fact, based on the survey results, it is suggested that the quality of performance evaluation should be measured if organizations want to increase performance management effectiveness (Oakes, 2007).
-Moreover, from another survey of performance management, out of nine factors that are key practices that can lead to perceived performance effectiveness, there are five factors that is related to performance evaluation, i.e., plans for helping employees develop in the work period after the evaluation, training for managers on how to conduct a performance evaluation meeting, metrics of the quality of performance evaluation, performance evaluation that is not limited to the judgment of supervisors, and consistency of performance evaluation across the whole organization (2007).
-It leads to: Hypothesis4: Performers' attitude toward performance evaluation is positively related to perceived performance management effectiveness.
+Since performance evaluation is one major elements of performance management that directly have consequences on employees in many ways including their advancement and rewards.
+In fact, based on the survey results, it is suggested that the quality of performance evaluation should be measured if organizations want to increase performance management effectiveness (Oakes 2007).
+Moreover, from another survey of performance management, out of nine factors that are key practices that can lead to perceived performance effectiveness, there are five factors that is related to performance evaluation, ie., plans for helping employees develop in the work period after the evaluation, training for managers on how to conduct a performance evaluation meeting, metrics of the quality of performance evaluation, performance evaluation that is not limited to the judgment of supervisors, and consistency of performance evaluation across the whole organization (2007).
+It leads to:

+Hypothesis4: Performers' attitude toward performance evaluation is positively related to perceived performance management effectiveness.